rimi-itk/loop-profile/modules/loop_editor_pages/README.md

 # Loop editor pages

-This generates a menu item called dashboard.
+This generates a menu item called dashboard and the JS on the page.

-The dashboard contains
+The dashboard automatically contains
 * All content
 * All questions
 * All answers